wryte4me/FIFIRO/README.md

 # Firefighting Robot (FIFIRO)

 ## Overview
-This is a 4 wheeled fire fighting robot equipped with a 2-kg fire extinguisher for fire suppression.
+This is a 4-wheeled fire fighting robot equipped with a 2-kg fire extinguisher for fire suppression.
 It can function autonomously by receiving guidance from three flame sensors looking for fire.
 It can also be controlled remotely using an Android App developed using MIT App Inventor 2 (AI2).

 ## Hardware